I can't do this prawn and grapefruit salad justice with my words alone. You've just got to try it. It is a fantastically fresh and delicious salad.

 Now, I call it a prawn and grapefruit salad but I often use crayfish (crawfish) tails, which I find enhances this salad even more.
 Crayfish is a big thing in Sweden and I was lucky enough to eat crayfish that we caught ourselves when I grew up.

 I do buy cooked and peeled crayfish tails as raw ones are hard to come by.
 But I buy raw prawns and cook them myself.
 Cooked prawns have usually been cooked to death to give them a longer sell-by date.
 It’s so quick and easy to cook raw prawns and the taste is 100% better than the taste of pre-cooked ones.

 I de-vein the raw prawns, which is not difficult to do.
 Run a small sharp knife down the back of each prawn and pull out the black intestinal tract running down the prawn.

-If you are using raw, peeled prawns, add a bit of oil (rapeseed, canola or olive oil) to a large frying pan over a medium high heat.
+If you are using raw, peeled prawns, add a bit of Extra virgin olive oil to a large frying pan over a medium high heat.
 Once the oil is hot, add the prawns to the frying pan.
 Fry them for about 1 ½ minutes – turning them over half-way through - until they are pink and cooked through.
 Remove the prawns from the pan with a slotted spoon and place them on a plate covered with kitchen towel.
 Season the prawns with a bit of salt.

 I am using pea shoots in this salad.
 If you can’t find it, you can replace the pea shoots with lamb’s lettuce (mâche or corn salad).